gurdalertek/SwapGasFees/README.md

 Since the swap gas fees vary over time continuously, and sometimes significantly, it is important to have an analytics tool that can provide insights on how the gas fees are changing over time.
 While there exist some websites/apps that show the Ethereum gas fees, to the author's best knowledge, there does _not_ exist a website/app that shows swap gas fees for the Unicode ecosystem.
 This project involves the design and communication of such an analytics app.

 ## Design Principles

+When designing the user interface, the [Gestalt Principles](https://www.interaction-design.org/literature/topics/gestalt-principles) of School of [M. Wertheimer (Wertheimer, 2020)](https://link.springer.com/book/10.1007/978-3-030-36063-4) and the knowledge visualization guidelines of [Eppler and Burkhard (2008)](https://www.igi-global.com/chapter/knowledge-visualization/25136) were applied.

+For selecting the visualizations, the [D3 Visualization Gallery](https://observablehq.com/@d3/gallery) available under [ObservableHQ](https://observablehq.com/) were scanned and the following guideline documents were used as reference:

 ## Data Extraction

 The following resources/libraries can be used for data extraction from Uniswap: